-This weekend is also when we kick off many quintessential summer activities around DC.
-Music and movies in the open air, special fests and feasts, water-inspired recreation, and bonus attractions at everyday places are just some of the ways we can embrace summer in the area.
-This guide has details on all of them, much of it just updated from last year, plus a few choice additions.
-So, get out the sunblock and flip flops, start marking the Memorial Day to Labor Day stretch on the calendar, and prepare to have some FUN!
+It’s also when some of DC’s most quintessential “summer” activities begin.
+Music and movies in the open air, special fests and feasts, water-inspired recreation, and bonus attractions at everyday places are just some of the joys of the season.
+This guide has details on all of them, most of it updated from last year, plus a few choice additions.
+So, unpack the swimsuits and flip flops, get out the blender for margaritas (and smoothies for the kids), and get ready to have some summer fun!

 Outdoor Pool Season